-Next time you’re on the train, bus or tram, have a little look around and chances are your fellow commuters are listening to audio on that smartphone in their pocket or hands.
-While a lot of them are listening to carefully curated music playlists, more and more are tuning into their carefully curated list of hand-picked podcasts.
+Next time you’re on the train, bus or tram, have a little look around and chances are your fellow commuters are listening to audio on their smartphone.
+While a lot of them are listening to carefully curated music playlists, more and more are tuning into podcasts.

-Why are more consumers listening to podcasts now than before?†
+Why are more people listening to podcasts than before?†

 - Accessibility – Smartphones are the preferred listening device for podcasts with 74% of all listens being on itØ.
 Podcasts can be consumed in more places than before, across a range of apps that can be found in your pocket on your smartphone (Spotify, Soundcloud, Apple Podcasts, Stitcher and many more).
 This allows people to access the content they want to hear at a time and place they want to listen to it, in the car, train, bus, on a run, in bed…anywhere.

-- In the room – There is a one-to-one feel when tuning into a podcast, it can feel as though you are in the room with the people putting on the show and that you are very much part of the conversation.
+- In the room – There is a one-to-one feel when tuning into a podcast, it can feel as though you are in the room with interesting people who are putting on the show and that you are very much part of the conversation.